Government holding talks in step towards UK ban on foie gras

 The letter, seen by The Independent, added: “We call on the UK to make the most of this unique opportunity to lead the way; we urge you to put in place this landmark legislation for animals and, in turn, encourage the rest of the world to follow suit.

-The signatories complained they had received little information on the government’s next steps and when a ban was likely to be written into law.
+The signatories complained they had received little information on the government’s next steps or when a ban was likely to be written into law.

-For the new Animal Sentience Bill to hold “significant meaning and weight in reality”, the letter warned, “the UK cannot continue to support torturous practices such as force-feeding ducks and geese to produce foie gras - practices known to induce undeniable anguish and pain for the sentient animals involved.
+For the new Animal Welfare (Sentience) Bill to hold “significant meaning and weight in reality”, the letter warned, “the UK cannot continue to support torturous practices such as force-feeding ducks and geese to produce foie gras – practices known to induce undeniable anguish and pain for the sentient animals involved.

 “There is, and always has been, strong public momentum behind this issue, with over 200,000 people backing a petition – led by animal-protection organisation Animal Equality UK – to abolish this cruel product from our shores.”